GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-saml-passport.md

 Passport is an MIT licensed, Node.js web app that supports hundreds of "authentication strategies" out-of-the-box.

-## Passport setup
+## Passport installation

 Passport is available as an optional component during [Gluu Server installation](https://gluu.org/docs/ce/installation-guide/).
+Simply opt to include it during initial installation.

+### Post installation

-Or, to add Passport to an existing Gluu Server installation, perform the following actions (requires Internet access):
+To add Passport to an existing Gluu Server installation, perform the following actions (requires Internet access):

 1. Login to Gluu Server chroot